We like to explore, educate, and share ideas involving options trading. Come along with us on

 Now, remember that implied volatility is the great unknown in the equation used to calculate theoretical value.
 So, if implied volatility rises, so does theoretical value.
 And, if implied volatility falls, then theoretical value falls too.
 This is the reason that volatility is so important and how it affects option premium.

-Related Topics: volatility
+Related Topics: Volatility

 Like what you read?
 Please Share!